Bill-A/agilefoo/README.md

 - - -
 (edit here)

     Feature: A logged in user can comment on a post.

-Acceptance Criteria
+    Scenario: A logged in user visits the Posts page, clicks the comments link under a user submitted link, then they can add a comment to that link.

-User sees a list of submitted links.
+    Given that a logged in user is on the ‘Links’ page
-After adding a comment the user is returned to the Links page and the comment count for that link should be increased by one.
+    When the user clicks ‘comments’

-A logged in user visits the Posts page, clicks the comments link under a user submitted link, there they can add a comment to that link.
+    And they should land on the Comments page
-Acceptance Criteria
+    And they fill in a comment and clicks "Add a comment'
-Other users can view that comment message by visiting the link's show page."
+    Then they should land on the Links page and the comments count should increase by one

 - - -

 Feature: A logged in user can view their profile